 For additional information on completing this essay, visit the UWP website.

-Incoming first year students who have an ACT/SAT math score greater than or equal to 22 and a high school GPA on record with BGSU will be given an automated Math Placement Score.
-The automated Placement Score is calculated by factoring your ACT/SAT mathematics score with your high school GPA.
-If your Math ACT score is less than 22, you will automatically be placed in Math 99.
+Incoming first year students who have an ACT/SAT math score and a high school GPA on record with BGSU will be given an automated Math Placement.
+The automated Math Placement is calculated from your ACT/SAT mathematics score and your high school GPA.
+Whatever your Math Placement is, you may register for MATH 1220, 1190, 1150, or STAT 2000.
+The Math Placement is also used for some science and statistics courses.
 You will be given additional information at SOAR.

 This Placement is only required for students with a major or minor in any music program at BGSU.
 The exam is given to determine placement regarding the appropriate theory class related to students’ level of knowledge.